Hamiltonian Dynamics Learning from Point Cloud Observations for Nonholonomic Mobile Robot Control: Evaluation

 We use a Clearpath Jackal robot to demonstrate our approach.
 The control input $\bfu = ^{\top} \in \mathbb{R}^2$ represents the difference between the desired and actual wheel velocity $\Delta \omega_i = \omega^{*}_{i} - \omega_{i}$.
 The closed-loop dynamics of the wheels are modeled as a fist order system, similar to the approach in \cite{Faessler17}, with $\dot{\omega} = \frac{1}{\alpha} (\omega^{*} - \omega)$, where $\alpha$ denotes the system's time constant.
 In doing so, we establish a means to control the wheel's angular acceleration, which directly correlates with torque, effectively satisfying Hamiltonian dynamics.
 The unknown time constant $\alpha$ is learned as part of the control matrix $\bfg_{\bftheta}(\boldsymbol{\frakq})$ during the training process.

 Given Hamiltonian network design, described in Sec. \ref{sec:learning_using_cycle_consistency}, we further specify that both the generalized mass and dissipation matrices have a block-diagonal form: $\bfM_{\bftheta}(\bffrakq) = \text{diag}(\bfM_{1,\bftheta}(\bffrakq), \bfM_{2,\bftheta}(\bffrakq)), \bfD_{\bftheta}(\bffrakq) = \text{diag}(\bfD_{\bfv,\bftheta}(\bffrakq), \bfD_{\bfomega,\bftheta}(\bffrakq))$ and only the first and last row of $\bfg_{\bftheta}(\bffrakq)$ are non-zero and to be learned from data.
 This aligns with the nonholonomic constraint discussed in Sec. ~\ref{subsec:ida_pbc_differential_drive}.
-The model was trained for 400 iterations with potential energy $\calV_{\bftheta}(\bffrakq)=0$ and a fixed nominal model with $\bar{\bfL}(\bffrakq) = \text{block-diag} , \bar{\bfLambda}(\bffrakq) = 10^{-1} \bfI, \bfg_{0}(\boldsymbol{\frakq}) = \frac{\eta}{\alpha r} ^{\top}$ where the nominal mass $m = 16kg$, inertia $\bfGamma \bfGamma^{\top} = \text{diag}([0.4, 0.4, 0.4])$, wheel radius $r = 0.098m$, vehicle width $w = 0.31m$, wheel inertia $\eta =4.58 \times 10^{-2}kgm^2$ and time constant $\alpha = 0.147$ \cite{Yu2009}.
+The model was trained for 400 iterations with potential energy $\calV_{\bftheta}(\bffrakq)=0$ and a fixed nominal model with $\bar{\bfL}(\bffrakq) = \text{block-diag} , \bar{\bfLambda}(\bffrakq) = 0.1 \bfI, \bfg_{0}(\boldsymbol{\frakq}) = ^{\top}$ where the nominal mass $m = 16kg$, inertia $\bfGamma \bfGamma^{\top} = 0.4 \bfI$, wheel radius $r = 0.098m$, vehicle width $w = 0.31m$, wheel inertia $\eta =0.0458kgm^2$ and time constant $\alpha = 0.147$ \cite{Yu2009}.

 Fig. \ref{fig:real_jackal_learned_model} presents both training and testing results.
 The generalized mass and input gain converged similarly to the simulation results in Sec. \ref{subsec:simulation}, while the generalized inertia has off-diagonal elements due to the LiDAR's off-center position.
 The dissipation matrices have large values in $[\bfD_{\bfv, \bftheta}]_{1,1}$ and $[\bfD_{\bfomega, \bftheta}]_{1,1}$ consistent with the nonholonomic constraints, while $[\bfD_{\bfv, \bftheta}]_{0,0}$ and $[\bfD_{\bfomega, \bftheta}]_{2,2}$ show smaller friction along $x$ axis and around $z$ axis.
-The $SO(3)$ constraints are satisfied for the predicted orientation from the learned model, as depicted in Fig. \ref{fig:real_jackal_learned_model}.

 Finally, we demonstrate our energy-based controller's performance using both nominal and learned models, in two experiments: (i) pose stabilization and (ii) trajectory tracking.
 For pose stabilization, both models successfully achieved the desired pose, as shown in Fig. \ref{fig:real_jackal_learned_model}, utilizing gains we tuned for the nominal model with $(k_{\bfp}, k_{\bfR_1}, k_{\bfR_2}, \bfK_{\bfd}) = (0.5, 0.5, 0.5, \text{block-diag}(1.5 \bfI, 0.05 \bfI))$.
 But in case of tracking, the learned model outperforms the nominal model as seen in Figure \ref{fig:tracking} without any additional controller tuning.